top of page

 Iterations

-We began making changes based on our user test feedback.
+We began making changes based on our user test feedback and re-testing the newest versions.

 Home Page